 Tuna salad (see recipe below)

 1/3 cup Pecorino cheese, grated fine

 Heat a skillet over medium heat.

 Spread a thin layer of mayo on one side of two slices of bread.
-Sprinkle some of the pecorino over the many – not too much, just an even light coating – and press into the mayo.
+Sprinkle some of the Pecorino cheese – not too much, just an even light coating and press into the mayo.

-Place one slice of bread – mayo side down – in skillet. place 2 slices of provolone on bread – half the tuna salad – two more slices provolone – then top with other bread slice mayo side up.
-Grill 2 minutes or until bottom bread is golden and the pecorino has formed a crisp crust.
-Flip sandwich and grill another 2 minutes or until bread is golden and the pecorino has crisped.
-Remove from pan – open sandwich and add potato chips.
+Place one slice of bread, mayo side down, in the skillet.
+Place 2 slices of Swiss on the bread, half the tuna salad, two more slices of Swiss, and then top with other bread slice mayo side up.
+Grill 2 minutes or until the bottom bread is golden and the pecorino has formed a crisp crust.
+Flip the sandwich and grill another 2 minutes or until the bread is golden and the pecorino has crisped.
+Remove from pan and cut in half.

 Repeat for the second sandwich.

-2 TBS mayonnaise, plus more if you like a creamy tuna salad
+2 tablespoons mayonnaise, plus more if you like a creamy tuna salad

 Juice of 1/2 lemon, plus more if desired

 1/4 cup green onion, white & green parts, fine dice